Table of Contents Show

 His investment philosophy said that investors must put more focus on individual stock pricing for long-term benefit.
 Consistency, discipline, process, and fundamental research became the basis of his successful investing career.

 Bill Gross is often considered the “King of many bonds.”
 He is the founder and leading manager of PIMCO, and along with his team, he has amassed a fortune of more than $600 billion under management in fixed-income investments.
 His main investment style focuses on the total portfolio.

 In 1931, Fisher started his investment firm, Fisher & Company.
 He managed the company till his retirement in 1999 at the age of 91.
 He achieved excellent returns for his clients and himself during his 70-year career as an investor.

 As the only woman on this list, Cathie Wood has become a household name in the investing world.
 She focuses mainly on growth investing.
-Her current management Ark Invest was the best performing fund with at least $1 Billion presently under management.
-Cathie has a modern-day approach towards investing, which makes her a one-of-a-kind investor.
+Her current management Ark Invest was the best-performing fund with at least $1 Billion presently under management.
+Cathie has a modern-day approach to investing, which makes her a one-of-a-kind investor.

 George Soros’s net worth is estimated to be somewhere around $8.6 Billion.
 He is a part philanthropist and part investor, having made over $32 billion in donations to the Open Society Foundations.

-The best growth investors of all time didn’t become what they are overnight.
+They didn’t become what they were overnight.
 It involved discipline and consistency in them to become the best investor.
 They analyzed numerous past performance market graphs and patterns before putting their money at risk.

-In this list only, you can see how other successful investors inspired the best growth investors of all time.
+In this list only, you can see how other successful investors inspired.
 Take this list as an inspiration if you want to start your investment firm or invest your own money in growth stocks for long-term benefit.